takshilbharadwaj/Sustainable_City_Management/README.md

 3. Parkings: This page provides parking information like available spaces on google maps.
 4. Emergency Services: This page provides the location and contact information of various public services like, Health Care, Garda, Fire Services and Hospitals on google maps.
 5. Footfalls: This page provides live information of footfalls recorded over major crossing in the city of Dublin.
-6. Dashboard: This gives information like temperature forecast, humidity forecast and population corelation data.
+6. Dashboard: This gives information like temperature forecast, humidity forecast and population correlation data.
 ## Table of Contents
 * [Versions](#versions)
 * [Demo](#demo)